andersm9/Meraki_OpenCV_RTSP/README.md

 ### Install the requirements:
     $pip3 install -r requirements.txt

-## Create a file "credentials.ini" with the following contents:

 # Dashboard configuration:

 cameras -> <your_camera> -> setting -> external RTSP -> yes
 Make a note of your RTSP stream URL

-# OpenCV Arguements
+# Create a file "credentials.ini" with the following contents:

 [camera]